uni-bremen-agst/libvcs4j/README.md

     .build();
 ```

-In order to extract issues referenced in commit messages, you need assign an `ITEngine`:
+In order to extract issues referenced in commit messages, you need to assign an `ITEngine`:

 ```java
 ITEngine it = ITEngineBuilder